gayoooon1/cosadama/README.md

 # COSADAMA
-learning Data Science based on python, applying the methods to analyze and solve the the social problems with sociology knowledge.
+* Learning Data Science based on python
+* Applying the methods to analyze and solve the the social problems with sociology knowledge.